 The ITV Player app suffered a woefully bad introduction to the Play Store with it being essentially broken on many devices.
 But, after turning many corners, it's finally in a decent state.
 The ITV Player app let’s you stream ITV channels live to your device, as well as catch up on any shows you may have missed from the past week.ITV Player

 Channel Five’s premier catch-up service Demand 5 is also now available on Android.
 The updates aren’t as regular as we would like, but nonetheless Demand 5 offers a wide selection of Channel 5 shows and archived programmes to re-watch on your Android smartphone or tablet.
 The programming quality is arguably lower than the standard offered by Channel 4 and the BBC, although a bit of American Horror Story, or reality cop shows never goes amiss.Demand 5

 The Android SPB TV app is not region specific, offering content from around the world via a selection of weird and wonderful stations.
 It’s not the kind of app you will use to watch the latest Hollywood blockbuster, and you won’t find NBC or Showtime on there, but if you want to take a chance on a wild card then this is it.
 A few of the stations definitely appear to be of a more adult nature (how you choose to use that information is up to you).SPB TV

-Those are just a few suggestions for finding TV shows and movies on your smartphone.
+Those are just a few suggestions for how to stream free movies & TV shows on your smartphone.
 Do you know any others?